Willcox-Research-Group/rom-operator-inference-Python3/README.md

 ##### Methods

-- `ReducedModel.fit(X, Xdot, Vr, U=None, G=0)`: Compute the operators of the reduced-order model that best fit the data by solving a regularized least squares problem.
+- `InferredContinuousModel.fit(X, Xdot, Vr, U=None, G=0)`: Compute the operators of the reduced-order model that best fit the data by solving a regularized least squares problem.
 See [DETAILS.md](DETAILS.md) for more explanation.
 Parameters:
     - `X`: Snapshot matrix of solutions to the full-order model.
 Each column is one snapshot.